Growth- Perennial Bulb

 Size- H: 120cm W: 20cm approx.

-Position- Partial Sun, Woodland
+Position- Partial Shade, Woodland

-Seed Count- 25 approx
+Seed Count- 25 approx.

-Sow Lilium martagon seed at any time however late autumn winter is ideal as natural cold spell will offer ideal conditions for germination to occur the following spring.
+Sow Lilium martagon album seed at any time however late autumn winter is ideal as natural cold spell will offer ideal conditions for germination to occur the following spring.
 Sow seed on side in good quality seed raising mix an cover lightly with sand/vermiculite.
 Can be grown indoors at any time, put on 18-20 degrees for 4—12 weeks, then move to fridge at 4 degrees C for 3-6 months, then return to warmth.
 You may not see any above ground growth for many months.
 Do not water seedlings from May to September.
 Allow seedlings to grow on for one year undisturbed.
 Pot up bulbs when dormant and grow on for a further 12 months before planting out in the garden.